wp-plugins/html5-responsive-faq/readme.txt

    1. SEO-friendly plugin, You can select your heading types.
    2. Responsive FAQs.
-   3. Accordion effect using HTML5 and CSS3.
+   3. Accordion styles to hide/show.
    4. Add multiple Categories.
    5. Easy to use and customize the design, color, font size etc to match your theme.
    6. Option to add custom title for each category set.
    7. Can be used with Visual Composer or other content composer plugins.
    8. Easy shortcode to use.
    9. Easy to configure in admin section.
+   10. Fully compatible with all mordern and old responsive designs.